projectcontour/contour/design/multiple-listeners-design.md

 An **Envoy Listener** can be thought of simply as Envoy listening on a given port.

-A **Gateway Listener** describes listening on a given port, for requests with a given hostname, and optionally with certain TLS details.
+A **Gateway Listener** encompasses listening on a certain "exposed" port (typically defined on an Envoy LoadBalancer service), which is mapped to an underlying Envoy Listener, for requests with a given hostname, and optionally with certain TLS details.
 In Envoy terminology, this more closely corresponds to the combination of a Listener, a FilterChain, and a RouteConfiguration virtual host.

 ## Goals